MrValentine7777/MGCustomDrawingPipeline/README.md

 ### How It Works
 The application demonstrates a complete rendering pipeline:
-1. **Scene Rendering**: The 3D tree model is rendered using vertex and index buffers with 1x1 color textures
+1. **Scene Rendering**: The 3D tree model is rendered using vertex and index buffers with 1x1 color textures and dynamic lighting
+2. **Lighting Calculation**: The model is illuminated using multiple light sources (main directional light and sunlight)
-2. **Post-Processing Extraction**: The blue color from the background is extracted using a color-targeted bloom shader
+3. **Post-Processing Extraction**: The sunlight-affected areas are extracted using a color-targeted bloom shader
-3. **Gaussian Blur**: A two-pass (horizontal and vertical) Gaussian blur is applied to the extracted colors
+4. **Gaussian Blur**: A two-pass (horizontal and vertical) Gaussian blur is applied to the extracted colors
-4. **Final Composition**: The original scene and the blurred glow effect are combined for the final image
+5. **Final Composition**: The original scene and the blurred glow effect are combined for the final image

 ## Understanding the Post-Processing Pipeline

-The project implements a multi-stage bloom effect specifically targeting the cornflower blue color of the background:
+The project implements a multi-stage bloom effect targeting sunlight-affected areas:

-1. **Color Extraction**: The BlueBloomExtract shader pass extracts pixels similar to the cornflower blue color
+1. **Sunlight Extraction**: The SunlightBloomExtract shader pass extracts pixels similar to the warm sunlight color
 2. **Horizontal Blur**: The first blur pass applies a Gaussian blur in the horizontal direction
 3. **Vertical Blur**: The second blur pass applies a Gaussian blur in the vertical direction
 4. **Combination**: The bloom effect is combined with the original image to create the final glowing effect